grezniczek/redcap_custom_footer/README.md

-# redcap-custom-footer
+# REDCap Custom Footer

-Allows admins and project admins to add a custom footer to REDCap pages (surveys and/or project pages).
+A REDCap External Module that allows admins and project admins to add a custom footer to REDCap pages (surveys and/or project pages).